Impulse170/Opentable_scraping/README.md

 ## Aim
-Python Code written to scrape and clean reviews of the restruant "Salt and Ash" from opentable.
+Python Code written to scrape, clean and analyze the reviews of the restruant "Salt and Ash" from opentable.

 ## Techstack